btigi/DesktopMirror/readme.md

 - `UseCtrl`: if the Ctrl key is used in the shortcut definition
 - `UseAlt`: if the Alt key is used in the shortcut definition
 - `UseShift`: if the Shift key is used in the shortcut definition
-- `Hotkey`: the shortcut key, e.g. "D"
+- `Hotkey`: the shortcut key, e.g. "D",
+- `ShowPasteArea` - if the paste area should be displayed

 # Licencing